yatharthsharma/TwitterBot/README.md

  - start_hate_bot(screen_name,text_to_match,message) -> The use of this bot is to do the reverse of the start_like_bot function i.r dislike/unretweets the tweets coming from TwitterStreaming API
  - start_conditional_bot(screen_name,text_to_match,message) -> This performs different actions on the tweets retrieved from twitterStreamin API based on pre-defined conditions as follows.
     - if the author of the tweet is same as the input screen_name, then it likes the tweet.
-    - if the text of the tweets contains the given input text_to_match, then it replies and retweet the tweet + follows the user.
+    - if the text of the tweets contains the given input text_to_match, then it replies and retweets the tweet + follows the user.
     - if there is a tweet with the word 'hate in it, then it sends a 'please don't spread hate' reply to the tweet.
     - if there are more than 1 hashtags in the tweet, then takes the 1st hashtag and tweets using the hashtag and the input message + retweets the tweet.
 3. functions in twitterBot.py: Functions using REST API (This is used to interact with old tweets).